 Social media strategy is complicated.
 You have to find the right combination of posting, consistency and engagement.
 Whether you have 10 minutes or 10 hours a day, these tips will help make the best use of your time:

-In order to drive engagement on social media, it’s important to fully understand your target audience.
-Many organizations are aware of who their buyers are but have they taken the time to create buyer personas and content that aligns with the needs of those prospects?
-Get a leg up on your marketing journey by defining and aligning with your target market before you begin any marketing initiatives.
+To drive engagement on social media, you really need to understand your target audience.
+Many organizations are aware of who their buyers are, but have you taken the time to create buyer personas and content that aligns with the needs of your prospects?
+Get an instant leg up on your competition by aligning and connecting with your targets on social, before you initiate any other marketing campaigns.
+Let them get to know you a bit through social to warm them up versus sending cold emails that they will most certainly delete.

-You’ve probably seen social media accounts that churn out post after post, but never seem to offer a link you actually want to click.
+You have probably seen social media accounts that churn out post after post but never offer a link you want to click.
 Those are the ones adding noise not value.
 Once you’ve personified your buyer, the next critical step is to socialize content that adds value to that audience.

 People respond better when addressed more directly.
 Declarative statements, on the other hand, are easier to brush off.
-We track and analyze social post metrics across our technology clients.
-Our findings reveal that posts containing command verbs and the words “you” and “your” perform better.
+We track and analyze social post metrics across our technology clients and our findings reveal that posts containing command verbs and the words “you” and “your” perform better.
 Give it a try!

 Examples:

-We’ve also found that the best performing content on Twitter typically doesn’t do as well on LinkedIn, and vice versa.
-For example, audiences have a higher tolerance for self-promotional content on Twitter than they do on LinkedIn where the audience responds best to posts offering professional and/or industry-specific advice.
+We’ve also found that the best-performing content on X (formerly Twitter) typically doesn’t do as well on LinkedIn, and vice versa.
+For example, audiences on LinkedIn best respond to personal yet professional content whereas X audiences best respond to news and industry-specific advice.

 Looking for more social media amplification advice?
 Visit our blog, or reach out, we love to chat about social media!